sigdat-org/sigdat/_pages/home.md

 <h2>About</h2>

 SIGDAT was founded in 1993 and is one of ACL's oldest SIGs.
 Since its inception, SIGDAT's primary mission has been to organize a series of conferences and workshops, including EMNLP (Conference on Empirical Methods in Natural Language Processing) and WVLC (Workshop on Very Large Corpora).
-These meetings have become quite popular, and EMNLP is now a 3-day main conference with 2 day workshops and tutorials, having about 2500 attendees and 2137 paper submissions in 2018
+These meetings have become quite popular, and EMNLP is now a 3-day main conference with 2 day workshops and tutorials, having about 2500 attendees and 2137 paper submissions in 2018.

 SIGDAT is generally focused on corpus-based and statistical methods in Natural Language Processing, and encourages initiatives in support of this broader mission from its members.

 <h2>EMNLP-IJCNLP 2019</h2>

-SIGDAT(https://sigdat.org/) and AFNLP(http://www.afnlp.org/wp/) invite you to participate in the 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP) and 9th International Joint Conference on Natural Language Processing (IJCNLP) in Hong Kong.
-EMNLP-IJCNLP 2019 will be held at the Asia World Expo(https://www.asiaworld-expo.com/) in Hong Kong from November 3rd through November 7th, 2019.
+[SIGDAT](https://sigdat.org/) and [AFNLP](http://www.afnlp.org/wp/) invite you to participate in the 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP) and 9th International Joint Conference on Natural Language Processing (IJCNLP) in Hong Kong.

+[EMNLP-IJCNLP](https://www.emnlp-ijcnlp2019.org/) 2019 will be held at the [Asia World Expo](https://www.asiaworld-expo.com/) in Hong Kong from November 3rd through November 7th, 2019.

 <h3>General chair</h3>